 We ask people who find listening to the podcast useful to contribute to an APLA fund to help precariat academics with emergency health care and moving costs.
 The money accumulated in this mutual aid fund will be distributed on a first-come, first-serve basis every summer.
 We are asking that you help support fellow scholars in need of financial help as they move between non-tenure track jobs, or deal with unexpected health costs.
 Your donations will help form a mutual aid society moderated by APLA and be greatly appreciated.
 Directions and a link are below.

-This podcast was created by Elisabetta Carosi (sound editor); Jennifer Curtis (editor); Anna Eisenstein (production assistant and narrator); Owen Kohl (assistant editor); and Ilana Gershon (producer).
+This podcast was created by Elisabetta Carosi (sound editor); Jennifer Curtis (editor); Anna Eisenstein (production assistant and narrator); Josh Babcock (production assistant); and Ilana Gershon (producer).

 How to Donate to the Precariat Fund

 AAA members, follow this link and login to your AAA account to donate:

 To ensure the donation is directed to the Precariat Fund, complete the final item on the donation page, “About Your Donation.”